teamarnab/ridge-lasso-regression/README.md

 14. Applying Lasso.

 CONCLUTION
-= The dataset was originally performing bd with multiple linear regression.
+- The dataset was originally performing not so good with multiple linear regression.
 - Accuracy improved a bit with Ridge.
 - Accuracy improved a bit with Lasso but Ridge performed better.
 - Dataset would be suitable for other regression model, other than linear, ridge and lasso.